+GMAT score and its calculation always remains a puzzle for its respective aspirants.
 GMAT test is a computer adaptive test that follows a certain algorithm.
 This algorithm is responsible for determining the final GMAT score.
-Let’s reiterate, a final GMAT score is an average score of Verbal Reasoning and Quantitative Aptitude which is measured on a scale of the total score of 200-800 each subject.
-In other words, GMAT score is the aggregation of these four parameters:
+Let’s reiterate, a raw final GMAT score is an average score of Verbal Reasoning and Quantitative Aptitude which is measured on a scale of total score of 200-800 each subject.
+Apparently, GMAT score is the aggregation of these four parameters:

-- The number of questions you attempted in each section within the specified time i.e. 75 minutes.
+- The number of questions attempted in each section within the specified time i.e. Attempting the 31 questions in Quant section within 62 minutes, Attempting the 36 questions in 65 minutes for the Verbal section.

-- The degree of difficulty of questions you attempted.
+- The degree of difficulty of questions attempted.

 A GMAT score can be calculated as follows